Barth Haas January 2017 Hop Science Report

 Finally, Dr. Schoenberger takes a closer look at dry hopping and examines the hop particle size throughout the process.
 Following research by a German team, they provide a set of insights which could help to make dry hopping more efficient.

-See the attached February 2017 Hop Science report for more information and links.
+See below the January 2017 Hop Science report for more information and links.